CoreMedia/content-hub-adapter-dropbox/README.md

 # Content Hub Adapter for Dropbox

 The **content-hub-adapter-dropbox** extension is providing access to content in Dropbox via a configuration.
 Content stored in Dropbox is available as an additional tree inside the studio instance after a successful configuration of the content-hub-adapter.
+The types of content working with this adapter are:
+- Images
+- Audios
+- Videos
+- PDF

 ## Versioning